-With these design requirements in mind, we developed Crop-Sight, a scalable IoT-based information management system that is easy to use and flexible to deploy in diverse experimental scenarios.
-CropSight is an open-source software system that provides a range of interfacing options for the community to adopt and extend.
-We followed a distributed systems design during the development so that experimental, phenotypic, and environmental data collected from infield and indoor experiments could be integrated efficiently.
-The system provides a unified web interface for users to oversee data collection, calibration, and storage on a regular basis.
-Through our three-year wheat prebreeding field experiments (2016-2018) [24] and the speed breeding project [25], a powerful visualization component and a flexible data/experiment management solution has been established.
+With these design requirements in mind, we developed CropSight, a scalable IoT-based information management system that is easy to use and flexible to deploy in diverse experimental scenarios.
+CropSight is an open-source software system, which provides a range of interfacing options for the community to adopt and extend.
+We followed a distributed systems design during the development, so that experimental, phenotypic, and environmental data collected from infield and indoor experiments could be integrated efficiently.
+The system provides a unified web interface for users to oversee data collection, calibration and storage on a regular basis.
+Through our three-year wheat prebreeding field experiments (2016-2018) [23] and the speed breeding project [24], a powerful visualisation component and a flexible data/experiment management solution has been established.
 Equipped with CropSight, users can now closely monitor different experiments, both ongoing and historic, running in different locations.
 Furthermore, the modulated software architecture has made it possible to change scale and performance for growing experimental needs.
-To our knowledge, the researchbased CropSight system has the potential to significantly contribute toward dynamic data collation and scalable experimental management for both plant phenotyping and crop GxE studies.
+To our knowledge, the research-based CropSight system has the potential to significantly contribute towards dynamic data collation and scalable experimental management, for both plant phenotyping and crop GxE studies.